Windows Server 2008 (R2) End of Life | What to Do Now?

 The bottom line

-Windows Server 2008 (R2) end of life is unavoidable, but we can make some preparations to respond to it smartly.
-You can choose to pay for extended support, migrate to Azure, upgrade to higher versions after the end date, or keep using it without any further security updates or bug fixes.
-Yet it is strongly recommended to create backups for vital data on the server.
+Windows Server 2008 (R2) is reaching its end of life, but you can prepare by choosing to pay for extended support, migrating to Azure, upgrading to higher versions, or continuing to use it without security updates.
+It's recommended to back up vital data on the server.

-If you want to protect unlimited PCs & servers in your company, you may choose Qiling Disk Master Technician Plus.
-It offers unlimited billable technical services to clients.
-It also enables you to copy installation directory for portable version creation.
+To protect unlimited PCs & servers in your company, you can use Qiling Disk Master Technician Plus, which offers unlimited billable technical services and allows for portable version creation.

 Related Articles